xEdziu/KeepMyPassword-Desktop/README.md

 ## What is KeepMyPassword?

 KeepMyPassword is an open-source project under MIT license.
 Its aim is to provide a REAL secure place to store all your sensitive data.
+Everything is stored locally on your device.
+No one apart from YOU will ever have access to your passwords.
+Code is available to see whenever you need it.

 ## Prerequisites

 - java >= 17.0.2
+- 80MB of storage space

 ## [Installation guide](https://github.com/xEdziu/KeepMyPassword-Desktop/wiki/Installation-guide)